-Once the WAN Selection Arrangements have demonstrated sufficient evidence of reliability, the DCC may update these parameters for commissioned VWCHs, to improve operational efficiency, in accordance with WANSA governance.
-Updates shall be delivered using DCC-generated commands to the VWCH over the active WAN interface.
+Once the WAN Selection Arrangements have demonstrated sufficient evidence of reliability, the DCC may update these parameters for commissioned VWCHs, to improve operational efficiency, in accordance with WAN Selection Arrangements governance.
+Updates are delivered using DCC-generated commands to the VWCH over the active WAN interface.

 Appendix B – WAN interface selection for No, Poor and Good 4G connectivity conditions